STFleming/verilator-vis/README.md

 ![example](media/fifo.gif)

-In the above example we can see how a simple FIFO.
+In the above example we can see a simple FWFT FIFO being visualised.
 1. We start the webserver rendering the diagram
 2. The we start the Verilator simulation of the FIFO module
 3. We can then issue commands from the webinterface, in this case `play 12` which means play the simulation for 12 clock cycles.
 4. During the simulation data is written to and read from the FIFO and we can see this represented in the diagram.
 5. We input the `end` command into the web interfaces terminal.
-This stops the verilator simulation
+This stops the Verilator simulation
 6. It is then possible to inspect the simulation at a deeper level looking at the wave forms with gtkwave.

 ---------------------------------------------------------------